Home

 “Do you have any experience?”

 I have experience in politics and policy creation, and in management in both the public and non-profit sectors.
-I am currently the vice chair of the Wilmington Democrats’ 4th Ward Committee, and before moving back to Wilmington in 2020, I worked briefly in the U.S. Senate in Chris Coons’s office while I was earning my master’s degree from the Johns Hopkins School of Advanced International Studies.
+I am currently the Chair of the Wilmington Democrats’ 4th Ward Committee, and before moving back to Wilmington in 2020, I worked briefly in the U.S. Senate in Chris Coons’s office while I was earning my master’s degree from the Johns Hopkins School of Advanced International Studies.
 After leaving Sen. Coons’s office I worked at the German Marshall Fund and National Defense Industrial Association.
 Prior to that, I was the Director of Curriculum for the Metropolitan Wilmington Urban League’s James H. Gilliam Fellowship and a Steering Committee member at Network Delaware where I co-chaired the Civic Engagement Team, supported organizing against Wilmington City Council’s 2018 Blight Bill, advised issue campaigns, and spurred the creation of the issue campaign that was the predecessor of Black Mothers in Power.

 “Are you a Democrat?
 You’re not one of those ‘wokies’ are you?!”